 Preparing for an office move can be a lot more complicated than moving a household.
 Preparing is key and ensuring that everything on your list is complete is essential.
-Use this moving a business checklist as a guide to keep your company move on track.
+Use this moving a business checklist as a guide to keeping your company moving on track.

 Determine a Time Frame and Schedule

 Your time frame should be the first thing you determine.
 Set the date when all stuff must be out of the office space, which is your final move-out date.

 You’ll probably need a few days to move out, depending on how much stuff you must move.
-Work backwards from your move out date and make a list of all the things you need to do before the trucks arrive.
+Work backward from your move-out date and make a list of all the things you need to do before the trucks arrive.

 Assign Tasks and Set Up a Move Committee if Needed

 It’s a clever idea to get staff involved in the move early.
 A committee for your business moves can not only help you organize and plan the move but also help ease the transition for the rest of the staff.
 Have the committee review all the tasks and assign roles as needed.
-As the move goes forward, you’ll probably need to add tasks to the list and as you do, make sure assign tasks, too – there’s just too much to do to do it all yourself.
+As the move goes forward, you’ll probably need to add tasks to the list and as you do, make sure to assign tasks, too – there’s just too much to do it all yourself.

 Set up an Internal and External Communications Plan